erontarlor/myserver/README.md

 # myserver
-Linux BASH script for setting up a private web server with pre-configured OwnCloud service and automatically renewing Let's Encrypt SSL certificates, based on a basic Ubuntu 18.04 cloud server with root access, using docker images.
+Linux BASH script for setting up a private web server with pre-configured ownCloud service and automatically renewing Let's Encrypt SSL certificates, based on a basic Ubuntu 18.04 cloud server with root access, using docker images.

 (c) 2018 by erontarlor